 Disclaimer: Due to COVID-19 concerns, many Christmas events in Switzerland were canceled, postponed, or changed into limited versions.
 Christmas markets will be back in 2021.
 Check with event organizers directly for the latest updates (view the "External Resources" section below).

 Basel, Bern, and Zurich host the largest Christmas Markets in Switzerland.
 The smaller markets are also worth visiting!
 Try Geneva for its famous craft—like handmade winter garments, and enjoy great French food and Swiss winter specialties on Rue du Mont-Blanc.

 Zurich has many Christmas markets for any taste.
-Don't miss the Christkindlimarkt at Zurich Main Train Station next to a spectacular Christmas tree and the largest “Wienachtsdorf” Christmas village on Sechseläutenplatz located in front of the spectacular Oper House.
+Don't miss the Christkindlimarkt at Zurich Main Train Station next to a spectacular Christmas tree and the largest "Wienachtsdorf" Christmas village on Sechseläutenplatz in front of the spectacular Oper House.
 The market features about 100 stalls with decoration, souvenirs, mulled wine, and various culinary delights.
 There is also a picturesque ice rink that invites skaters of all ages.
-Another Christmas Market is located in the Old Town.
-It is perfect for a leisurely stroll through Niederdorfstrasse, Hirschenplatz and Rosenhof, past the stalls with jewellery, handmade gifts, mulled wine and snacks.
+And don't forget about Niederdorf Old Town Christmas Market.
+It is perfect for a stroll through Niederdorfstrasse, Hirschenplatz, and Rosenhof, past the stalls with jewelry, handmade gifts, mulled wine, and snacks.
 Most Zurich Christmas markets operate from late November through Christmas Eve.